 Elms nursing graduates become knowledgeable, innovative professional nurse leaders prepared to influence and drive healthcare change, make important contributions to patient safety and quality healthcare delivery.

-Elms boasts award-winning BS athletes across all Division III sports.
+- Elms boasts award-winning BSN athletes across all Division III sports.
 More than half (60%) of our athletes on the women’s lacrosse, softball, and basketball teams are also nursing majors.

-Click to view course requirements for the major in Nursing (BSN).
+Click to view course requirements for the Nursing (BSN).

 124 credits (including Elms College core requirements).